Biscoff Loaf Cake

 spooning cake batter into a lined loaf tin

-Beat the frosting ingredients together until the buttercream is smooth and holding peaks.
+1. Make the frosting: Beat the ingredients together until the buttercream is smooth and holding peaks.

 Piping Biscoff buttercream over cookie butter loaf

-Store in a cake container at room temperature away for direct sunlight and eat within four days (it rarely lasts this long!).
+Store this cookie butter loaf cake in a cake container at room temperature away for direct sunlight and eat within four days (it rarely lasts this long!).

 Slice of Lotus Biscoff Loaf cake